 The corrosion rate is controlled by different factors such as pH, temperature, electrochemical potential, electrolyte, and as well as the applied corrosion control method.
 Those factors together make the corrosion control method evaluation complex and time-consuming.

 As we all know, corrosion is an electrochemical procedure.
 The concept of electrical resistance tells us the higher the electrical resistance, the lower current, and it leads to a lower corrosion rate.
 If we treat the corrosive system as an electrochemical cell, measuring the corresponding current to the controlled potential, we are able to get the electrical resistance of the system.
-The overall electrical resistance is consist of the component such as resistors, capacitors, and inductors.
+The overall electrical resistance consists of the component such as resistors, capacitors, and inductors.
 If we have a good model to analyze the resistance, theoretically, we are able to distinguish which component of the resistance is the dominating element, as well as find out the root cause of system failure.

 Ohm’s law equation (1) only applies for simple circuit resistance, which does not depend on frequency or considers the phase shift for AC current.
 In order to obtain more information on circuit resistance (for components such as capacitor and inductor), which is called impedance for accuracy here, the applied excitation signal is AC potential with a range of frequency as well.